 The second type of sports betting game that the WCLC offers is the Point-Spread.
-This is a game in which the WCLC handicappes one of the teams so that the odds for a home or away win are the same.
+This is a game in which the WCLC handicapped one of the teams so that the odds for a home or away win are the same.

 The punter must choose a minimum of 2 games, which means that there is an option to make a ticket where you will include 2 to 12 games.
 The sports included in the Point-spread offer are professional and college basketball, professional and college football, hockey and baseball.

-Pro-Picks Pools is match-up selection ticket in which the punter must choose and predict the winner of each event.
+Pro-Picks Pools is a match-up selection ticket in which the punter must choose and predict the winner of each event.
 There is a special betting prediction card provided by the WCLC for the purpose of this game.

 One Pro-Picks card costs $5 to purchase.
-However, it must be noted that because the pool for paying out winning wagers is 60% of the total wagers made, the betting organizer, in this case the WCLC, always makes a healthy profit of 40% at the expense of players.
+However, it must be noted that because the pool for paying out winning wagers is 60% of the total wagers made, the betting organizer, in this case, the WCLC, always makes a healthy profit of 40% at the expense of players.

-Unlike the Pro-Picks Pools, the Pro-Picks Props is an odds-based sports betting game in which betting enthusiasts bet on 3 to 6 teams or players and their selected props.
+Unlike the Pro-Picks Pools, the Pro-Picks Props is an odds-based sport betting game in which betting enthusiasts bet on 3 to 6 teams or players and their selected props.
 The minimum wager on Pro-Picks Props is $2 and the maximum is $100.

 Online sportsbooks and bookmakers are extremely popular with people living in Nunavut.
 This is because these offshore-based betting providers offer much better odds when compared to WCLC’s offer.

 In addition, online betting websites such as Bet365, Bodog and Pinnacle have an almost limitless number of matches, events and betting promotions in their offer.
-And on top of that they offer the much desired single event betting to Canadian punters.
+And on top of that, they offer the much-desired single-event betting to Canadian punters.

 All betting and gaming activities in Nunavut are regulated by the provincial government of Nunavut.
 Consumer Affairs is one of the bodies which is most responsible for following how well gaming laws in the province are implemented.